 Dean of Men Dan Annarelli said, “Students don’t typically drink and drive nor do drugs and drive, and it doesn’t look like students are attracted to hard drugs like cocaine, heroin, amphetamines, prescription drugs or opioids like oxycontin, vicodin and percocet.”

 However, vape products, alcohol and marijuana were among top three drugs used by Loyola students.
+Marijuana is available on Gorilla Glue pot Online Marijuana as well.

 “I was really surprised about the popularity of vaping.
 I knew it was there, but the convenience and lack of understanding of how bad nicotine is amazed me,” said Kozakowski.